munificent/craftinginterpreters/book/jumping-back-and-forth.md

 <img src="image/jumping-back-and-forth/if-else.png" alt="Flowchart of the compiled bytecode for an if with an else clause." />

-To implement that, we need another jump from the end of the then branch:
+To implement that, we need another jump from the end of the then branch.

 ^code jump-over-else (2 before, 1 after)

-We patch that offset after the end of the else body:
+We patch that offset after the end of the else body.

 ^code patch-else (1 before, 1 after)

 After executing the then branch this jumps to the next statement after the else.
 Unlike the other jump, this jump is unconditional.
-We always take it, so we need another instruction that expresses that:
+We always take it, so we need another instruction that expresses that.

 ^code jump-op (1 before, 1 after)